appelladev/usage_trigger/README.md

 # usage_trigger

-A Flutter package that enables triggering asynchronous actions based on usage conditions, such as initial delay, minimum event count, and frequency.
+A Flutter package that enables triggering asynchronous actions based on usage conditions, such as initial delay, minimum event count, frequency, and dependencies on other triggers.
 It provides the UsageTrigger widget for seamless integration into Flutter UIs and the triggerWhenDue function for flexible trigger logic.